nicholassm/disruptor-rs/README.md

 # Roadmap

-1. Verify correctness with Miri.
-2. Add a Sleeping Wait Strategy.
+1. Add a Sleeping Wait Strategy.
-3. Support for batch publication.
+2. Support for batch publication.